SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/01-Objects-And-Classes.md

 All entities with similar characteristics can be arranged in categories.

-For example, all animals are grouped in a single `class` and each animal is an `object` of that class.
+For example, all animals are grouped in a single **class** and each animal is an **object** of that class.

 [image assetsSrc="ObjectsAndClasses_RealLifeExample.png" /]

-Each animal has states like type, age, colour, preferred food, etc. and behaviour like eat, drink water, move, make sound, etc.
+Each animal has а type, age, colour, preferred food, etc. and behaviour like eat, drink water, move, make sound, etc.

-A class is like an object constructor, that contains all of their similar characteristics.
+A class is like an object constructor that contains all of their similar characteristics.

 It is a "blueprint" for creating objects.